 Mistake #4: Missing doctor visits, medical treatments, or not filling your prescriptions.

 If you do receive a consultative exam letter, you absolutely must confirm your appointment and arrive on time.
 Cooperating fully is essential, and failure to do so will likely result in denial of your claim.
 Whether you follow your doctor’s guidelines and take prescribed medication or not will affect how the SSA views your condition.
 Often, a Social Security disability application is denied because the claimant didn’t take medication or follow a doctor’s treatment plan.
 Your credibility as a claimant hinges on your willingness to follow your doctor’s advice.

-The only time you wouldn’t benefit from legal assistance is if your condition is on the Compassionate Allowances (CAL) list.
-This initiative helps claimants whose medical conditions obviously meet the SSA’s definition of disability get much-needed benefits quickly.
+The only time you won’t benefit from legal help is if your condition is on the Compassionate Allowances (CAL) list.
+This initiative helps people whose medical conditions obviously meet the SSA’s definition of disability get SSD benefits quickly.
 If you have one or more CAL conditions, you can likely file your own Social Security disability application.
-Still, it may not hurt to get legal assistance if you find the application process too confusing.
+Still, it may not hurt to get legal assistance if you find the application process too hard.

 You May Qualify for Legal Assistance

-Filing your claim through a Social Security attorney doubles your chances of getting benefits on your first try.
+Filing your claim through a Social Security attorney nearly triples your chances of the SSA awarding you benefits.
 If the SSA doesn’t approve your application, you pay the lawyer $0 for legal assistance.
 And if you do win, you’ll only pay a small, one-time fee.
-Most people who apply with legal assistance through our website get $10,000 in SSD backpay, on average, as well as monthly benefits.
+Those who apply with legal assistance through our website get more than $13,000 in SSD backpay, on average, as well as monthly benefits.